LachlanMcKee/moshi-generator/guides/interfaces.md

                         break;

                 }
-                throw new gsonpath.JsonFieldMissingException("Mandatory JSON element '" + fieldName + "' was not found for class 'generator.standard.primitive.InterfaceExample_GsonPathModel'");
+                throw new gsonpath.exception.JsonFieldMissingException("Mandatory JSON element '" + fieldName + "' was not found for class 'generator.standard.primitive.InterfaceExample_GsonPathModel'");
             }
         }